milesgranger/flaco/benchmarks/README.md

 Benchmarks are hard, if there is a benchmark you'd like to add or revise, please open a PR! 🔥

+Note that your results may vary, I've noted the libs tested here seem to have strengths and weaknesses on different data types.
+For example, as mentioned in the intro, flaco seems to do very well with floats, ints, etc, but connectorx does better with temporal types (date, time, timestamp).
+Therefore, depending on the types of data you are reading, may dictate which library is best for your needs.

 Run benchmarks by installing `pip install .[dev]` or installing the dev requirements you find in `setup.py` if